btschwartz12/autodeploy/README.md

 #### 4. `config.yaml` is dangerous

 Not only will sensitive tokens be in this file, but they also define arbitrary commands to be run on the host.
 Keep it secure!

+#### 5. No support for triggering workflows

+This is a feature I would like to add in the future, but it is not a priority at the moment.